10 Best Things to Do in White Sands National Park

 Distance: 1.0 miles / 1.6 km

-The Dune Life Nature Trail is the go-to day hike in White Sands National Park to see the best of the dune field without venturing too far from where the hike began.
+The Dune Life Nature Trail is a short, easy loop near the beginning of Dunes Drive that I see as the go-to day hike in White Sands National Park to experience the best of the dune field without venturing too far from the trailhead!

-In short, trails across White Sands National Park can be very remote, vaguely marked, and have no shady places to get out of the sun.
+By this, I mean that trails in White Sands National Park can be very remote, vaguely marked, and completely exposed, meaning no shade.

-Therefore, trails like the Dune Life Nature Trail make for a great choice if you may be visiting the park at one of the hotter times of the year, are hiking with young kids, or you simply aren’t interested in setting off on some of the park’s more remote trails.
+This is why trails like the Dune Life Nature Trail are a great choice if you’re visiting the park during one of the hotter times of the year, hiking with young kids, or simply not interested in setting off on one of the park’s more remote trails, like the Alkali Flat Trail.

 Read My Separate Post: Dune Life Nature Trail